 The face masks don’t need to be medical grade.
 According to the CDC, cloth face coverings will work.
 They should cover your nose and mouth; fit snugly but comfortably; be secured with ties or ear loops.
 They should include multiple layers of fabric, allow for breathing, and can be laundered, and machine dried without damage or shrinkage.
 A bandanna folded into several layers is adequate.

 Wearing a face mask does not replace social-distancing measures.
-Please continue to visit only parks near your home.
-Keep a distance of six feet from other park users; No gatherings/meetup groups.
-No picnicking.
-Walk, bike or fish solo, or with immediate household members.
+Keep a distance of six feet from other park users.

 A: All trail users, please cooperate by stepping aside, with 6 feet of space, to let each other pass.

 Wear a face mask on trails to protect yourself and others from the virus.
-See Q5.
+See Q2.